Shame (Monrose song): Music video

-The music video for "Shame" was directed by Oliver Sommer and filmed inside the Berlin Ballhaus Studios in the week of 30 October 2006.
+A music video for "Shame" was directed by Oliver Sommer and filmed at Ballhaus Wedding, a ballroom in Berlin-Gesundbrunnen, in the week of 30 October 2006.
 Produced by AVA Studios GmbH, it was shot over 24 hours and choreographed by Popstars judge Detlef Soost.
-A one-and-a-half-minute preview of the edited music video was aired on 24 November 2006 on ProSieben's tabloid news magazine Taff, while the full-length version was eventually premiered the same day at the end of VIVA's show Neu.
-As reported, 20 different versions of the video with all six finalists of the show were produced since the jury had not laid down who would make the band at this time.
+A one-and-a-half-minute clip of the final music video was previewed on 24 November 2006 on ProSieben's tabloid news magazine Taff, while the full-length version was eventually premiered the same day at the end of VIVA's show Neu.

 The video begins with Bahar Kızıl waking up in her bedroom after an argument with her boyfriend the night before.
 She enters the bathroom, where she is confronted and churned up with his dental equipmenta and eventually dresses up.
 Her sequences are intercutted by Senna Gammour and Mandy Capristo who alternately switch into her role.
 The video ends with a young man entering the kitchen, apologizing to an impressed Capristo with a bunch of flowers.
+As reported, 20 different versions of the video with all six finalists of the show were produced since the jury had not laid down who would make the band at this time.